 When booking accommodation I also always use the free browser plugin Honey, which automatically adds any working discount codes to your basket AND gives you cashback across thousands of online retailers including Booking.com, which you can cash out for store gift cards.
 YES, you literally get paid to live your best life and I can’t lie – I’m obsessed with it.

-I hope you’ve enjoyed my guide on how to spend a weekend in Glasgow and I’ve tried to include things for all budgets and to suit whether you’re travelling as part of a group or looking for things to in Glasgow alone.
+I hope you’ve enjoyed my guide on how to spend a weekend in Glasgow.
+I’ve tried to include things for all budgets and to suit whether you’re travelling as part of a group or looking for things to in Glasgow alone.
 It’s my hope that you love the city just as much as I did.

 Got any Glasgow questions?